-Mutunga is a 2017-2021 Self Graduate Fellow pursuing a Ph.D. in bioengineering.
-She received a B.S.
-(2014) in biomedical engineering with a concentration in pre-medicine from Robert Morris University, Moon Township, Pennsylvania.
-As a graduate student, Mutunga’s current research involves investigating the correlations between lifting and gait mechanics and the development of low-back pain in various populations.
-In the future, Ms. Mutunga will pursue a career advancing the biomedical industry in developing nations.
-She believes equipping developing nations to solve their own health-related problems will reduce the economic burden on developed nations, while simultaneously making science more diverse and accessible.
+is a 2017-2021 Self Graduate Fellow pursuing a Ph.D. in bioengineering at The University of Kansas.
+She received a B.S (2014) in biomedical engineering with a concentration in pre-medicine from Robert Morris University, Moon Township, PA, and a M.S.
+(2019) in bioengineering from The University of Kansas.
+Ms. Mutunga’s thesis focused on the characterization of trunk, lumbar and pelvic coordination patterns in runners, with and without a history of low back pain.
+Her doctoral dissertation work expands on this research by looking at shoulder, torso, pelvic and hip rotations and coordination patterns in lower limb amputees during running and walking.
+In the future, Ms. Mutunga would like to a pursue a career that would allow her to advance biomedical research in developing nations.
+She believes equipping developing nations with the industrial ability to solve their own health-related problems would reduce the economic burden on developed nations, while simultaneously making science more diverse and accessible.

 Mentor: Sara Wilson, Associate Professor, Bioengineering